Canyonlands | NPS

 Scenic Drives

-There’s no easier way to experience Canyonlands and it’s natural beauty than by car.
-Two paved roads lead into the park: UT 313 from the north, and UT 211 from the east.
-There are also many dirt roads to explore for those who are equipped with four-wheel-drive vehicles and prepared for the rigors of desert travel.
+There’s no easier way to experience Canyonlands and its natural beauty than by car.
+Two paved roads lead into the park: UT 313 from the north and UT 211 from the east.
+There are also many dirt roads to explore for those equipped with four-wheel-drive vehicles and prepared for the rigors of desert travel.

-The well-marked turnoff for the Island in the Sky district of Canyonlands National Park is on the left at Highway 313, 6 miles north of the Arches turnoff on U.S. 191 north of Moab.
+The well-marked turnoff for the Island in the Sky district of Canyonlands National Park is on the left at Highway 313, six miles north of the Arches turnoff on U.S. 191 north of Moab.
 A few miles along Highway 313, note Monitor and Merrimac Buttes on the right, looking like their namesake Civil War ships.
-Eventually you’ll come to a prominent fork: Dead Horse Point State Park is 4 miles to the left, and Canyonlands/Island in the Sky is 4.5 miles straight ahead.
-Dead Horse Point is an isolated promontory of stone jutting out over the deep gorge of the Colorado River, and offers one of the best photo opportunities anywhere in the park.
+Eventually, you’ll come to a prominent fork: Dead Horse Point State Park is four miles to the left, and Canyonlands/Island in the Sky is four and a half miles straight ahead.
+Dead Horse Point is an isolated peninsula of stone jutting out over the deep gorge of the Colorado River, which is one of the best photo opportunities anywhere in the park.
 The overlook provides some of the most famous views in the region, especially of the Colorado River 2,000 feet below.
 It is well worth a side trip.

 Island in the Sky, the name given to the elevated northern section of Canyonlands National Park, is almost precisely that: an isolated piece of land far above the deep canyons of the Green and Colorado Rivers.
 And it certainly does have the airy and Olympian aura of a floating island, detached from the earth below.
-This narrow “peninsula in the sky” was, in fact, carved by the two great rivers as they flowed ever closer to their confluence at Cataract Canyon.
+The two great rivers carved this narrow “peninsula in the sky” as they flowed closer to their confluence at Cataract Canyon.
 The views from this height are spectacular in all directions, and several strategically placed overlooks offer fine panoramas and short, easy trails with interpretive signs describing the intricate maze of canyons below.

-The Needles district of Canyonlands National Park has about 10 miles of paved roads.
+The Needles district of Canyonlands National Park has about ten miles of paved roads.
 The longest branch of the paved road leads to Big Spring Canyon Overlook.
-Along the way are several stops at man-made or geological points of interest.
-You will drive in on the Indian Creek Scenic Byway; make sure you stop at Newspaper Rock before you get to Canyonlands.
+Along the way are several stops at manufactured or geological points of interest.
+You will drive in on the Indian Creek Scenic Byway; stop at Newspaper Rock before you get to Canyonlands.
 It is one of the better roadside petroglyph panels in Utah.
-A 50-foot-high sandstone face is covered with a variety of fine petroglyphs from several periods.
+Petroglyphs from several periods cover a 50-foot-high sandstone face.

 Stretch of the Green River